Malcolm-Jamal Warner, actor who starred as Theo in ‘The Cosby Show,’ dead at 54 - Local News 8

 Warner was nominated for a Primetime Emmy in 1986 for his supporting work on “The Cosby Show.”

-By the time the show was over, Warner said in a 2013 interview, “we were still on top enough to go out on top, but we were ready to live our own lives.”
+By the time the series was over, Warner said in a 2013 interview, “we were still on top enough to go out on top, but we were ready to live our own lives.”

 “We were all ready to move on and as Mr. Cosby said, by that point, we had pretty much said all that we could say,” Warner added.